dimdenGD/ultimate-express/README.md

 ## Differences from Express

 - `case sensitive routing` is enabled by default.
+- `Content-Length` header is not sent, as uWS uses chunked transfer encoding.
 - request body is only read for POST, PUT and PATCH requests by default.
 You can add additional methods by setting `body methods` to array with uppercased methods.
 - For HTTPS, instead of doing this: